-Sourcing AS 4687-2022 temporary fencing usually comes down to balancing the unit price against the headache of a failed SafeWork spot check.
+Sourcing AS 4687-2022 temporary fencing is a balancing act.
+Unit price versus the cost of a failed SafeWork spot check.
 Most project managers just want the panels to arrive on time, hold up to site wind loads, and pass the initial audit without the inspector asking awkward questions about base weights.
 The everyday frustration isn’t a dramatic site collapse.
-It’s unloading a container where the plastic feet are filled with loose sand instead of concrete, forcing you to scramble for replacement stock before the earthworks crew starts.
+It’s unloading a container where the plastic feet are filled with loose sand instead of concrete, forcing you to scramble for replacement stock before the earthworks crew starts.failed SafeWork spot check

 You can filter out the weak suppliers long before you issue a purchase order.
 Ask for a close-up photo of the mesh-to-frame connection, specifically looking for a continuous fillet weld rather than a cheap spot weld.
 The updated standard strictly dictates weld integrity for crowd control applications, yet some overseas factories still use spot welding because it runs faster on their aging machinery.
 If the sales rep sends a blurry stock photo or dodges the request entirely, find another vendor.
 You just saved yourself the ten grand in emergency rectification costs and the personal liability headache.